 Innovative modular precast core

-A 33 level building providing 300-room hotel along with shops and offices is planned for the 1254-square-metre site running from 595 to 599 Little Collins Street, less than a block from Melbourne’s biggest transport hub.
+A 33 level building providing 300 hotel rooms, 4200 sqm commercial office space, ground floor retail and 4 levels of basement parking running from 595 to 599 Little Collins Street, less than a block from Melbourne’s biggest transport hub.

 Architect: Reid Campbell